musevlt/mpdaf/CoreLib/source/dvper_manual.rst

 Step 5: upgrade version of user package
 ---------------------------------------

 When the user package is added as a git submodule, the most recent commit of the submodule is stored in the UserLib library of MPDAF.
-That means when the code in the user package Git repository is updated, the same code will still be pulled on the repositories relying on the submodule.
+But when the code in the user package Git repository is updated by the developer, these updates are not automatically done on the repositories relying on the submodule.

 For each new stable version of user package, developer should ask `CRAL <laure.piqueras@univ-lyon1.fr>`_ to update the user package in the UserLib library of MPDAF.